 “The horrific murder of George Floyd, the most recent in a long list of innocent people like Breonna Taylor, Ahmaud Arbery, Sean Reed, Tony McDade, and so many more, has led to a rightful outpouring of grief and anger,” Senate Majority Leader Andrea Stewart-Cousins said.
 “Black New Yorkers, like all residents of this state, deserve to know that their rights, and lives, are valued and protected by our justice system.
 The Senate is stepping up to advance reforms that will empower New Yorkers, improve transparency, and help save lives.
 I thank our colleagues in the State Assembly, and my partner in legislative leadership, Speaker Carl Heastie, for undertaking these historic measures to help move New York State forward.
 The legislation that will be passed over the coming days will help stop bad actors and send a clear message that brutality, racism, and unjustified killings will not be tolerated.”

-The bills that will be advanced by the Senate Majority which will pass both legislative chambers include:
+The bills that will be advanced by the Senate Majority and will pass both legislative chambers include:

 Bill Sponsor and Chair of the Senate Codes Committee, Senator Jamaal Bailey, said, “No one who seeks to have the public’s trust should put up barriers to accountability and transparency.
 Repealing ’50-a’ will undo a decades-long problem that has been used to protect police officers who violated the sacred trust and power they were given.
 I am proud that this legislation, and all of the bills in this police reform package have been advanced through the Senate, though I am deeply saddened and angered at the terrible human toll that it took to get us here.
 The fight for justice must continue, and these new laws will move our state in the right direction.”